geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

 The effect of this would be that when an online resource element was expanded, then input fields for the protocol (a drop down/select list), name and description would automatically appear in the editor.

-Once again, a good place to start when building a schema-suggestions.xml file for the MCP is the schema-suggestions.xml file for the iso19139 schema.
+Once again, a good place to start when building a ``schema-suggestions.xml`` file for the MCP is the ``schema-suggestions.xml`` file for the iso19139 schema.

-- **schema-substitutes.xml** - Recall from the 'Schema and schema.xsd' section above, that the method we used to extend the base ISO19115/19139 schemas is to extend the base type, define a new element with the extended base type and allow the new element to substitute for the base element.
+- **schema-substitutes.xml** - Recall from the earlier :ref:`schema_and_schema_xsd` section, that the method we used to extend the base ISO19115/19139 schemas is to extend the base type, define a new element with the extended base type and allow the new element to substitute for the base element.
 So for example, in the MCP, we want to add a new resource constraint element that holds Creative Commons and other commons type licensing information.
 This requires that the MD_Constraints type be extended and a new mcp:MD_Commons element be defined which can substitute for gmd:MD_Constraints.
 This is shown in the following snippet of XSD:

 ::